SDOW Dividend: Yield, Schedule, and What to Expect

 Short answer

-SDOW's approximate variable, recently around 5% (from interest on cash collateral, not a stable payout) yield (as of early 2026) makes it an income-oriented fund.
-It tracks -3x daily Dow Jones Industrial Average and passes through the dividends of its holdings, typically quarterly, minus a 0.95% expense ratio.
+SDOW's approximate variable, recently around 5% (from interest on cash collateral, not a stable payout) yield (as of early 2026) makes it an income-oriented fund, about $500 a year on a $10,000 position before tax.
+It tracks -3x daily Dow Jones Industrial Average and passes through the income its holdings generate, usually quarterly, net of the 0.95% expense ratio.
 If income is your goal, SDOW earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ProShares.

 How does the SDOW dividend work?

-SDOW holds the companies in -3x daily Dow Jones Industrial Average, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+SDOW holds what is in -3x daily Dow Jones Industrial Average, collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 0.95% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 ProShares UltraPro Short Dow30 (SDOW) seeks daily investment results, before fees and expenses, that correspond to three times the inverse (-3x) of the daily performance of the Dow Jones Industrial Average.
 The Dow is a price-weighted index of 30 large U.S. companies.
 SDOW profits when the Dow declines on a given day and loses value when the Dow rises.
 It pursues this exposure using financial derivatives such as index swaps and futures rather than by holding the underlying stocks.
 The fund's -3x objective applies only to a single trading day.
 Each day it rebalances, or resets, its exposure, and over multiple days the compounding of daily returns causes its performance to deviate, often significantly, from -3x the Dow's cumulative return.
 In volatile or choppy markets this daily reset produces volatility decay that erodes value even when the index ends roughly flat.
 The expense ratio is 0.95%, high relative to plain index funds and reflective of the derivatives-based, actively managed structure.
 Launched in 2010, SDOW is designed for sophisticated traders who actively monitor positions and use it for short-term directional bets against the Dow or for brief hedges, not for long-term holding.

 If income is your goal, compare SDOW against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how SDOW's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how SDOW's income fits your real portfolio in Walnut.

 The bottom line on the SDOW dividend